 Margaret qualified as a solicitor in 1983 and joined the commercial law firm Shoosmiths, where she became a partner in 1989 specialising in banking, commercial and chancery litigation.

-In 1997 Margaret left Shoosmiths to take an academic positon at the University of Northampton where she is now a senior lecturer in Law and a Fellow of the Higher Education Academy.
+In 1997 Margaret left Shoosmiths to take an academic position at the University of Northampton where she is now a senior lecturer in Law and a Fellow of the Higher Education Academy.
 Margaret has been course leader for the LLB and an external examiner for the Graduate Diploma in Law.
 Margaret coordinates the University of Northampton’s Pro bono Legal Advice Clinic and supervises Streetlaw activities.

 Margaret was appointed as a tribunal judge in 1998 and continues to sit as a tribunal judge in the Social Entitlement Chamber.